-This tour is rated easy but active.
-It’s ideal for travelers with a spirit of adventure and the ability to walk 1–2 miles per day, including stretches of at least ½ mile at a time (about 1,500 steps), sometimes uphill or on uneven surfaces.
+This tour is rated easy, but active, since there is a fair amount of walking on this tour.
+It’s ideal for travelers with a spirit of adventure and the ability to walk 1–2 miles per day, including stretches of at least ½ mile at a time (about 1,500-2,000 steps), sometimes uphill or on uneven surfaces.
+Regrettably, the tour cannot accommodate guests using walkers or wheelchairs.

 Walk on hills, cobblestones, and uneven paths.